LandonBuford.com recently sat down and interviewed the lead singer of the legendary R&B group ‘Soul For Real,’ Jason Oliver, aka Jase4Real.

-Would you be interested in doing an NFT album involving unreleased tracks or new music that you are currently working on?
+Would you be interested in doing an NFT album involving unreleased tracks or new music you are currently working on?

 LB: You also have an artist that you are working with is there any new music that they will be dropping during the first quarter of 2022?

-LB: Over the last two years with the Pandemic what is the one thing that you learned the most about yourself?
+LB: Over the last two years with the Pandemic, what is the one thing that you learned the most about yourself?

-LB: Is there anything else that we can expect from you personally or the group Soul for Real as whole in the first or second quarter of the new year?
+LB: Is there anything else that we can expect from you personally or the group Soul for Real as a whole in the first or second quarter of the new year?